remixz/messenger-bot/README.md

 # messenger-bot

 A Node client for the [Facebook Messenger Platform](https://developers.facebook.com/docs/messenger-platform). *Note: Still a WIP!
-Mostly functional, but needs support for read receipts, and some proper testing.*
+Fully functional, but needs some proper testing.*

 Requires Node >=4.0.0.